LDAP & Directory Services

 -

-Select the appropriate profile.
+Select the appropriate profile (click on the name).

 -

-If the DS test is satisfactory, make your changes permanent by checking the Enable Lookups checkbox and save your configuration.
+Check the Enable Lookups checkbox and save your configuration.

 Configuration Examples